vitaly-t/retry-async/README.md

 # retry-async

-Straight up retry-async optimized implementation for copy-n-paste (no library)
+Optimized retry-async implementation for copy-n-paste (no library)

 Just copy [./src/retry-async.ts](./src/retry-async.ts) into your project, and you're good to go ;)

 Function `retryAsync` there is self-explanatory, and that is all you need.

+---

 Tested with TypeScript 5.x, in strict mode.